What is psoriasis?

 What causes psoriasis?

-Researchers don’t yet know what causes psoriasis.
+Experts don’t yet know what causes psoriasis.
 It may be caused by a mix of immune, genetic, and environmental factors.
 It is not contagious.
 It can’t spread to someone else who touches it.
 But it can be inherited.

 The skin is the body's largest organ.
 It protects you against injury and infection.
 The outermost layer of your skin is the epidermis.
 The epidermis sheds old dead skin cells and replaces them with new ones.
 Normally, there is a balance between new skin and old skin.
 With psoriasis, this process is unbalanced.